powsybl/powsybl-open-rao/docs/input-data/crac/introduction.md

 ## Remedial action

-FARAO distinguishes two types of remedial actions, **range actions** and **network actions**.
+OpenRAO distinguishes two types of remedial actions, **range actions** and **network actions**.
 The key difference between the two types is that the latter has only two possible states (activated/deactivated), while the former can be activated in different "ways".

 ### Range action

 Range actions are actions on the network with a degree of freedom: the choice of a **set-point** within a given range.
 These actions can be optimised linearly, with some approximations.
-For more information related to the linear optimisation of range actions in FARAO, please refer to the [dedicated documentation page](/castor/linear-problem/linear-rao.md).
+For more information related to the linear optimisation of range actions in OpenRAO, please refer to the [dedicated documentation page](/castor/linear-problem/linear-rao.md).

 They can be defined on some categories of network elements:
 - Phase Shift Transformer (PST),